 Will I be able to eat after my surgery?

 Your dietitian will work closely with you to plan your diet before you are discharged.

-At first you will not be able to eat the same portions of food you did before the surgery.
+At first you won’t be able to eat the same portions of food you did before the surgery.
 Try to eat 4 to 6 small meals a day.
 If you find that your appetite isn’t good at first, you may try a supplement such as Glucerna®.

 How long will I be in the hospital?

 Most people are in the hospital for 5 to 7 days after having a total pancreatectomy but this will depend on the exact surgery that’s done.